 Which View is Correct?
 Does Irrelevant Experience on a Resume Matter?

 The truth is that both views are correct in their own ways.
 Yes, it is vital to create a lean and mean resume that emphasizes core qualifications and your value as an experienced professional.
 So, no – you don’t want to include irrelevant information from a previous job that distracts hiring managers from your message.
 At the same time, however, it is important to properly define “irrelevant.”

 By combining both of those schools of thought, we can reach an entirely different conclusion.

-That conclusion, however, requires us to reevaluate our assumptions about how we determine relevancy.
-The fact is that any experience or skill that demonstrates your abilities and value can be relevant.
+That conclusion, however, requires us to reevaluate our assumptions about how we determine relevance.
+The fact is that any past experience or skill that demonstrates your abilities and value can be relevant.
 Why?
 It’s simple: because today’s employers are not just looking for drones to fulfill highly-targeted tasks.
 They’re looking for competent, accomplished team members to help achieve the company’s goals.